 Most banks offer business bank accounts that are suitable for PLLCs.
 While they are not as easy to set up as personal business accounts, you only need a couple of documents to open one.
 You’ll typically need a copy of your Articles of Organization and your EIN.
 You may also need the operating agreement to show that you’re authorized to open an account on behalf of the PLLC.

-There is a one-time $50 fee to file the Articles of Organization to create a PLLC in Arizona.
-You can file the Articles of Organization by mail or online.
-Filing online typically speeds up the process.
+There is a fee to file the Articles of Organization to create a PLLC in Arizona.
+You can file the Articles of Organization by mail or online, and the most current fee schedule is on the state’s website.

-- Does Arizona have a professional corporation (PC) entity?
+Yes, Arizona has a professional corporation (PC) entity.

 All owners in the business must be licensed, and PLLCs can only offer services related to its profession.
 This means that members of an Arizona PLLC need to be in the same industry.